 - 500ml beef stock

-Top tip for making Mulled wine and beef casserole
+Top tips for making mulled wine and beef casserole

-This recipe work well with many cuts of beef really, just as long as its cooked long and slow until the meat starts to fall apart.
+This recipe works well with many cuts of beef really, just as long as it's cooked long and slow until the meat starts to fall apart.
 Swap the red wine for a low calorie wine (opens in new tab) to cut the calories.